05.04.2017 - 08.04.2017 — Hall: 8.0 Stand: C 68B

 Meanwhile, there are important signs of public recognition: 2012 Renate Matthei was awarded the German Federal Cross of Merit.
 2015 she was awarded the Soroptimist Germany price.
 This award she received for her "publishing activities and her work for the often overlooked female music scene”.
 And in 2012 she was awarded the Order of Merit of the Federal Republic of Germany.

-Right from the beginning Furore has taken on authors and writers from all over the world and Furore’s publications have been on display at international fairs and congresses.
 The most famous woman composer published by Furore is Fanny Hensel, the sister of Felix Mendelssohn Bartholdy.
 More than 150 compositions of this most important woman composer of the German Romantic era have been published by Furore for the first time: large works for choir and orchestra, works for piano and chamber ensemble as well as Lieder including the widely and enthusiastically received piano cycle “Das Jahr”, which is available both as a four-coloured facsimile and as a modern edition.

 First editions are a main focus of the publisher’s programme: Anna Amalia’s opera “Erwin und Elmire”, Wilhelmine von Bayreuth’s harpsichord concerti, the 5th Symphony by Emilie Mayer, chamber music by Louise Farrenc and Mel Bonis, just to give some examples.